 Fairs & festivals of music, food, comedy, arts, ethnic heritage, and more

-Fairs and festivals include year-round, multiple-day celebrations of music, food, sports, ethnic holidays, crafts and more, both indoors and outdoors.
-Often with great seasonal food and mementos to take home.
+Fairs and festivals include year-round, multiple-day celebrations of music, food, sports, ethnic holidays, crafts, events, delicious food-themed events, and more, both indoors and outdoors.
+Often, vendors presents great original crafts, gift items, home-made seasonal and regional food and other great gifts and mementos to take home from your Connecticut vacation.

 For more fun activities, see Connecticut Events page

 West Haven, CT